kubeflow/kfp-tekton/sdk/python/README.md

     # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     # See the License for the specific language governing permissions and
     # limitations under the License.

+Use the `check_license` Make target to verify all Python and YAML files contain the license header:

+    make check_license

 ## Removed Features